-At March 31, 2012, we had \$490 million in cash and investments at our holding company and our holding company's debt obligations were \$906 million in par value, consisting of \$171 million of Senior Notes due in November 2015, \$345 million of Convertible Senior Notes due in 2017, and \$390 million of Convertible Junior Debentures due in 2063.
-Annual interest cost on the debt, as of March 31, 2012, was \$61 million.
+At June 30, 2012, we had \$411 million in cash and investments at our holding company and our holding company's debt obligations were \$835 million in par value, consisting of \$100 million of Senior Notes due in November 2015, \$345 million of Convertible Senior Notes due in 2017, and \$390 million of Convertible Junior Debentures due in 2063.
+Annual interest cost on the debt, as of June 30, 2012, was \$58 million.
+As noted above, the August 1, 2012 Freddie Mac approval of MIC as an eligible insurer is subject to our holding company making a \$200 million contribution to MGIC on or before September 30, 2012.
+This capital contribution would decrease our holding company cash and investments.

+The Senior Notes, Convertible Senior Notes and Convertible Junior Debentures are obligations of our holding company, MGIC Investment Corporation, and not of its subsidiaries.
 Our holding company has no material sources of cash inflows other than investment income.
-Any additional contributions would further decrease our holding company cash and investments.
+The payment of dividends from our insurance subsidiaries, which prior to raising capital in the public markets in 2008 and 2010 had been the principal source of our holding company cash inflow, is restricted by insurance regulation.
+MGIC is the principal source of dividend-paying capacity.
+Since 2008, MGIC has not paid any dividends to our holding company.
+Through 2012, MGIC cannot pay any dividends to our holding company without approval from the OCI.
+In connection with the approval of MIC as an eligible mortgage insurer, Freddie Mac and Fannie Mae have imposed dividend restrictions on MGIC and MIC through December 31, 2012 and 2013, respectively.
+Any additional capital contributions to our subsidiaries would further decrease our holding company cash and investments.
 See Note 8 - "Debt" to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2011 for additional information about the holding company's debt obligations, including restrictive covenants in our Senior Notes and our right to defer interest on our Convertible Junior Debentures.